bmolnar91/workbook/module_oop.md

 Some of its benefits:

-- Lower coupling -- Less functionality in a single class will have fewer dependencies.
+- **Lower coupling**: Less functionality in a single class will have fewer dependencies.
-- Testing -- A class with one responsibility will have far fewer test cases.
+- **Testing**: A class with one responsibility will have far fewer test cases.
-- Organization -- Smaller, well-organized classes are easier to search than monolithic ones.
+- **Organization**: Smaller, well-organized classes are easier to search than monolithic ones.

 //Stands for 'S' in _SOLID_.//